 Noatak National Preserve

 This preserve was initially established to protect and preserve the Noatak River Basin.
 This river system located above the Arctic Circle is believed to be the only surviving river system in the country that has not been altered by humans.
 In fact, the river basin was proclaimed a National Monument in 1978.
-Despite of that, sport hunting is allowed within the park.
+Despite that, sports hunting is allowed within the park.

 Sitka National Historical Park